-A simple random walk clearly can not explain the behaviour, since it gives an exponent of $\nu = 0.5$.
-But it is also clear that the ordinary random walk does not describe the physical situation sensibly either, because it can return to the same positions many times.
-But in a polymer the monomers certainly can not occupy the same space - atoms can just not be squeezed on top of each other without extreme kinetic energies or pressures.
-So let us modify the basic random walk as follows: we add the simple requirement that the walker should never return to a position it has already occupied.
+A simple random walk clearly can not explain the behaviour, since it gives an exponent of $\nu = 0.5$ .

+- But it is also clear that the ordinary random walk does not describe the physical situation sensibly either, because it can return to the same positions many times. - But in a polymer the monomers certainly can not occupy the same space atoms can just not be squeezed on top of each other without extreme kinetic energies or pressures. - So let us modify the basic random walk as follows: we add the simple requirement that the walker should never return to a position it has already occupied.
 This kind of random walk is called the self-avoiding walk (SAW).

-If we know what the minimum-energy angles between the monomers are (and today this usually is known quite well), we could take these angles to construct the walk.
-But since the same scaling behaviour is observed for many kinds of polymers, this suggests that the result will be fairly independent of the angles.
-So we can start with using a square lattice (2D) or simple cubic lattice (3D) with all angles of 90° to simulate the walk.
+If we know what the minimum-energy angles between the monomers are, we could take these angles to construct the walk.

+- But since the same scaling behaviour is observed for many kinds of polymers, this suggests that the result will be fairly independent of the angles. - So we can start with using a square lattice (2D) or simple cubic lattice (3D) with all angles of 90° to simulate the walk.
 And it turns out that this gives almost exactly the right answer!
-You get to find this out yourself in the exercises.